 Echolink node # 809965

-The Club also has four deployable GoKits on wheels.
-Three are VHF/UHF stations and one is HF/VHF/UHF.
+The Club also has five deployable GoKits on wheels.
+Three are VHF/UHF stations and two are HF/VHF/UHF.
 Tripod mounted antennas are easily deployable, including an 18 foot tall All-Band Buddipole Deluxe HF antenna system and DXCC and G5RV dipoles.
 All GoKits are operable “off the grid” using high capacity gel cell batteries, solar chargers or a 6KW gasoline powered generator.
 These GoKits can be quickly configured to operate as “Cross-band Repeaters” should the Primary and Secondary repeaters be lost in a disaster.
 The Club also has an Icom HF Station and Fan Dipole Antenna available as a loaner to any Club member (upon Board approval).